PowerShell: How to Get File Size?

 powershell get file size

-Here is an alternate script to get folder size in MB:
+Here is an alternate script to get the directory size in MB:

 $Foldersize = Get-ChildItem "C:\Temp" -recurse | Measure-Object -property length -sum